AI-and-Blockchain/S23_VolGuard/README.md

 using ML-driven market maker contracts, which attempt to predict future volatility and brace against it before it occurs.

-VolGuard takes in DeFi data from protocols such as Uniswap, and generates an off-chain AI prediction of future volatility.
-Based on that prediction, a smart contract system is called to deploy a corresponding strategy to best take advantage of the future possibilities.
+VolGuard ingests DeFi data from protocols such as Uniswap, and generates an off-chain AI prediction of future volatility.
+Based on this prediction, a smart contract system is invoked to deploy a corresponding strategy that best capitalizes on the anticipated market conditions.
 <br/>

 ## Architecture